United Nations Security Council Resolution 1701: Later developments

-After the October 7 Hamas attack on Israel, Hezbollah, Hamas, and other militant groups in southern Lebanon routinely fired rockets at Israeli cities and fired on IDF positions on the Israel-Lebanon border.
+After the October 7 attacks in 2023, Hezbollah, Hamas, and other militant groups in southern Lebanon routinely fired rockets at Israeli cities and fired on IDF positions on the Israel-Lebanon border.
 On 21 November 2023, Israeli Foreign Minister Eli Cohen warned the UNSC that a regional war was likely if UNSCR 1701 was not fully implemented.
 On 8 January 2024, Lebanese Foreign Minister Abdallah Bou Habib called for a diplomatic solution to the Israel-Hezbollah conflict through "full implementation" of the resolution.

 2025

 Following the decline of the Axis of Resistance renewed, new efforts have been made to implement UN Security Council Resolution 1701, originally adopted in 2006 to end hostilities between Israel and Hezbollah.
-On April 2025 it was reported that Hezbollah has withdrawn the majority of its military infrastructure from southern Lebanon, transferring control over 190 military positions out of its 265, to the Lebanese army.
+In April 2025 it was reported that Hezbollah has withdrawn the majority of its military infrastructure from southern Lebanon, transferring control over 190 military positions out of its 265, to the Lebanese army.
 This move aligns with the November 2024 U.S.-brokered ceasefire agreement, which mandates Hezbollah's repositioning north of the Litani River and the deployment of approximately 5,000 Lebanese troops to the south.
 The withdrawal aims to reduce tensions along the Israel-Lebanon border and facilitate the return of displaced civilians.
 While Hezbollah has removed heavy weaponry, some fighters from southern villages remain with light arms.
 The situation remains delicate, with ongoing monitoring by international observers to ensure compliance with the ceasefire terms.